This post may contain affiliate links. Read my disclosure policy.

 Ground turkey meatballs typically use breadcrumbs and eggs as a binder to keep them together.
 If you would like to make these as gluten-free appetizers or dinner without needing to buy special bread crumbs, there are a few options that I have used extensively.

-- Cornmeal – this is my new favorite binder for turkey meatballs.
+- Cornmeal – My favorite binder for turkey meatballs.
 Even when using very lean ground turkey breast, cornmeal results in a very tender meatball that still holds together without being super dense.
 It also adds a nice but subtle flavor.

-- Almond meal – while this is not a super low carb recipe due to the apple cider, you can reduce the carbs and make it grain free by using almond meal.
-You do have to take care with the uncooked meatballs as they will not hold together well until they are baked.
+- Almond meal – While this is not a super low carb recipe due to the apple cider, you can reduce the carbs and make it grain free by using almond meal.
+You do have to take care with the uncooked meatballs – they will not hold together well until they are baked.

 I usually use Stubb’s Original Bar-B-Q Sauce for this turkey meatball recipe.
 They are not a sponsor, it’s just my favorite.
 It has no high fructose corn syrup, is gluten-free, and isn’t too sweet.
 While for this recipe I like the sweeter flavor, thus the apple cider, I don’t typically like super sweet barbecue sauce.
 That means for this recipe when I add the apple cider, it has the perfect level of sweetness.